 When the labour force has to be made redundant owing to objective reasons, the basic principle to be applied is that the employee with the longest aggregate period of employment with the company should be entitled to stay the longest.
 The employer must select those to be dismissed on a “last in, first out” basis.
 A condition for continued employment is that the employee has sufficient qualifications for one of the available positions that may be offered.

 There are no statutory provisions regarding severance pay.
-However, an employee may be entitled to severance pay in accordance with an employment agreement, a collective bargaining agreement or an exit agreement.
+However, an employee may be entitled to severance pay in accordance with an employment agreement, a collective bargaining agreement or a separation agreement.

-In case of wrongful termination of employment, the employer may be obliged to pay salary and benefits during the court proceeding, punitive damages (normally not exceeding SEK 100,000), compensation for economic losses (the maximum compensation that follows from the Employment Protection Act is 32 monthly salaries), and the costs for the litigation.
+In case of wrongful termination of employment, the termination could be challenged by the employee and declared invalid by the court.
+The employer may be obliged to pay salary and benefits during the court proceeding, punitive damages (normally not exceeding SEK 100,000), compensation for economic losses (the maximum compensation that follows from the Employment Protection Act is 32 monthly salaries), and the costs for the litigation.

 An employee who reports criminal activity or other gross misconduct, of which the employee has a valid reason to suspect in the employer’s business, shall be protected from reprisals from the employer.
 Protection from reprisals according to the Whistleblowing Act, however, generally requires that the employee try to report information on suspected conduct internally before disclosing it externally.
 Should the employer not act on the information reported by the employee, the employee may disclose it to the public or to the authorities.
 Furthermore, the protection offered by the Whistleblowing Act may not be set aside through an agreement, such as a confidentiality clause in the employment agreement.